This seemed appropriate for Pascha.

 “I just cain’t believe she died in church,” Bob said again, relieving me of the burden.
 “I know you don’t know her but she is one of the sweetest souls you could ever meet.
 Would do anything in the world for ya.
 Her only daughter died a year ago in a car wreck, then about six months ago she found out she was eat up with the cancer.
 We were surprised she lasted this long.
 Wow.
 Dying in church.
 Now I seen it all.”

-Bob reverted back to his reverie, aiming the car toward home, the headlights parting the curtain of darkness which cascaded shut in our wake.
+Bob reverted back to his reverie, aiming the car toward home, the headlights parting the curtain of darkness that cascaded shut in our wake.

 Halleluiah, I was off the hook.
 Hot damn.
 The story said the old woman did not die but rose from her bed, claiming to have been healed in church.
 She would tell what happened from the pulpit Sunday morning.